MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-bot-virtual-agent.md

 Bots are developed to receive customer queries first, gain information of the query, and then pass the query to a human agent, if required.
 To achieve this behavior, you must add a bot user to the queue and configure routing rules in a way that the incoming customer queries are routed to the queue with bot user.

-Ensure to map the routing rules to the correct queues so that the queries are routed appropriately.
+Be sure to map the routing rules to the correct queues so that the queries are routed appropriately.
 For information about routing rules, see [Create and manage routing rules](routing-rules.md).

 > [!NOTE]
-> When you run a report on Power Virtual Agent activity, the number of bot sessions may differ from the number of sessions in Omnichannel for Customer Service.
+> When you run a report on Power Virtual Agents activity, the number of bot sessions may differ from the number of sessions in Omnichannel for Customer Service.

 ## Enable a human agent to transfer a conversation back to a bot

 The previous section explained how to configure a single conversation transfer from a Power Virtual Agents bot to a human agent.
 Some support scenarios may require a human agent to transfer a conversation back to a Power Virtual Agents bot after delivering personalized support.
 This second transfer from human agent to bot may be used to provide further assistance with basic, repetitive tasks or to collect additional data, for example, in a customer survey.

-You can facilitate a human agent transfer of a conversation back to a bot in one of the following ways:
+You can facilitate the transfer of a conversation from a human agent back to a bot in the following ways:

 - Create two bots that reside in two queues
 - Create two bots that reside in the same queue